jackwaudby/hotos-23/README.md

 # Mammoths Are Slow: The Overlooked Transactions of Graph Data

-The repository currently contains mammoth experiment and community lock simulation code for _"Mammoths Are Slow: The Overlooked Transactions of Graph Data"_.
+The repository currently contains the mammoth experiment and code community lock simulation code for _"Mammoths Are Slow: The Overlooked Transactions of Graph Data"_.

 This repository is structured as follows:

 * `/sim-lock-escalation` - community lock simulation code
     * `/src` - contains Java source files for the simulation program
-    * `/scripts `- contains utility scripts for running the experiment and plotting the results
+    * `/scripts` - contains utility scripts for running the experiment and plotting the results
 * `/mammoth-exp` - mammoth experiment code
     * `/src` - contains Java source files for the test driver program
     * `/scripts` - contains utility scripts for running the experiment, i.e., starting/stopping the DBMS, loading data, and plotting results
-    * `b-params.csv `and `u-params.csv` files are used by the driver for parameterising transactions for the balanced experiment and unbalanced experiment respectively
+    * `b-params.csv` and `u-params.csv` files are used by the driver for parameterising transactions for the balanced experiment and unbalanced experiments respectively

 Note, `/sim-lock-escalation` and `/mammoth-exp` are separate Java projects.